 The City of Lyons drinking water system is owned and operated by the City of Lyons.
 The facility office is located at 161 Northeast Broad Street in Lyons, Georgia.
-If there are ever any comments or inquiries to be made, please feel free to visit the City Hall or contact Jason Hall, City Manager, by phone at 912-526-3626 during regular working hours.
+If there are ever any comments or inquiries to be made, please feel free to visit City Hall or contact Jason Hall, City Manager, by phone during regular working hours.

 Included in this report is information about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 The City of Lyons is committed to providing your community with clean, safe, and reliable drinking water for everyone.
-For more information about your water or this report please contact Jason Hall at 912-526-362.
+For more information about your water or this report please contact Jason Hall.
 A copy of this report is available upon request at City Hall or may be viewed at www.lyonsga.org.

 Your water comes from four (4) community groundwater wells.
-These wells derive water from the confined Coastal Plain aquifer and provide ample volumes of water for your community.
-Well 101 is located on Northwest Broad Street, Well 103 is located on Southwest Broad Street, Well 104 is located on Center Road, and Well 105 is located northwest of the intersection of US 1 and State Road 130 in Lyons, Georgia.
+These wells derive water from the confined Coastal Plain aquifer to provide ample volumes of water for your community.
+Well 101 is located at the intersection of Northwest Broad Street and Nellie Rose Street, Well 103 is located on Jefferson Street, Well 104 is located on Lyons Center Road, and Well 105 is located at Industrial Park, northwest of the intersection of US 1 and State Road 130 in Lyons, Georgia.
 Treatment is performed at the wells to include removal of contaminants, the addition of chlorine disinfection, and the addition of fluoride.
 These properties are protected from activities which could potentially cause contamination of this water source.
-These properties are protected from activities which could potentially cause contamination of this water source through the implementation of a WHPP.

-A Wellhead Protection Plan (WHPP) identifies sources of pollution which could potentially contaminate the water supply.
-The Georgia Department of Natural Resources Environmental Protection Division has issued a WHPP for the City of Lyons.
-There are no cited potential pollution sources for any of the wells within the control zone in a radius of fifteen (15) feet.
-Cited potential pollution sources for Well 101 in the management zone (100-foot sector) include electrical transformers, utility poles, vehicle parking, fuel storage, access and secondary roads, storage yard for the City of Lyons, and storm water run-off potentially containing volatile organic compounds from parking areas and/or pesticides and herbicides from lawns.
-Cited potential pollution sources for Well 103 in the management zone include electrical transformers, utility poles, access and secondary roads, vehicle parking, and storm water run-off potentially containing volatile organic compounds from parking areas and/or pesticides and herbicides from lawns.
-There are no cited potential pollution sources for Well 104 or Well 105 in the management zone.
-This report is available upon request at the facility office.
+A Wellhead Protection Plan (WHPP) has been completed for this system by the Georgia Department of Natural Resources Environmental Protection Division.
+The WHPP is a report which identifies sources of pollution that could potentially contaminate the water supply.
+There are no cited potential pollution sources for any of the wells within the control zone, a radius of fifteen (15) feet.
+Cited potential pollution sources for in the management zone (100-foot sector) include utility poles, electrical transformers, vehicle parking, fuel storage, access and secondary roads, storage yard for the City of Lyons, and storm water runoff potentially containing volatile organic compounds from parking areas and/or pesticides and herbicides from lawns.
+The complete report is available upon request at the facility office.